-- page Page reference from PDF writer where the annotations and field data will be updated. - fields a Python dictionary of field names (/T) and text values (/V) - flags An integer (0 to 7).
+- page PageObject references PDF writer's page where the annotations and field data will be updated.
+List[Pageobject] provides list of page to be processed.
+None all pages. - fields a Python dictionary of field names (/T) and text values (/V). - flags An integer (0 to 7).
 The first bit sets ReadOnly, the second bit sets Required, the third bit sets NoExport.
-See PDF Reference Table 8.70 for details.

-• auto_regenerate - set/unset the need_appearances flag ; the flag is unchanged if auto_regenerate is None
+See PDF Reference Table 8.70 for details. - auto_regenerate set/unset the need_appearances flag; the flag is unchanged if auto_regenerate is None.